Time Investment: 8 Minutes

-Turns out that Rachel’s mention was in reply to one of her fans asking about Google Analytics and bounce rates for a photographer’s website.
+Turns out that Rachel’s mention was in reply to one of her members asking about Google Analytics and bounce rates for a photographer’s website.

 FYI: Bounce rate is an internet marketing analysis tool that represents the percentage of website visitors who enter a site and leave or “bounce” from the site rather than continuing on to investigate other webpages within the site.